 Knowledge is power

 And that’s especially true when it comes to treating pediatric asthma.
 It’s our goal to help you and your child understand as much as possible about asthma.
-Because once you understand your child’s asthma, the easier it will be to control.
+Once you understand your child’s asthma the easier it will be to control.

 Preparing for a clinic visit

 If your child’s primary care doctor referred you to the asthma clinic, or if you found us on your own, knowing what to expect helps make the first visit less stressful.